-I’ve been on a mission to shorten my morning routine as much as possible.
+I’ve been on the lookout for efficient morning routine ideas recently.
 Traffic on my way to work can be nasty, so the earlier I can get on the road, the better.

 I have gotten it down to 20 minutes flat – showered, hair washed, moisturized, make-up, and hair styled, all in 20 minutes.
 For me, that’s pretty good.